satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/README.md

 The prerequisite for Ambilight is an LG TV device that has been successfully rooted and the Homebrew Channel installed.
 You can find out whether your device can be rooted at https://cani.rootmy.tv/ by entering your LG model type, or by following these instructions: https://gist.github.com/throwaway96/e811b0f7cc2a705a5a476a8dfa45e09f

 # Attention!
-PicCap/hyperion-webos cannot process DRM content via the internal apps on new devices, so the lights stay off.
-The DRM restrictions do not affect the TV's HDMI inputs, so NETFLIX & Co. can be processed and enjoyed with Ambilight.
+On newer TVs there is no official way for capturing DRM-protected content like from Netflix or Amazon.
+This restriction doesn't take place for content comming from an HDMI input.
+So currently as a workaround you can play your media using your PC, FireTV-Stick or Chromecast and still enjoy your LEDs (Ambilight).
 On my old webOS 3.9 and 4.x it also works via internal apps.

-After a successful rooting with one of the known methods (Enabling debug on LG webOS by modifying NVM, RootMyTV, crashd, or DejaVuln) PicCap (hyperion-webos) and the mostly used HyperHDR or Hyperion, LEDs control/processing software from Homebrew Channel must be installed and configured.
+After a successful rooting with one of the known methods (faultmanager-autoroot, DejaVuln or mvpd-autoroot) PicCap (hyperion-webos) and the mostly used HyperHDR or Hyperion, LEDs control/processing software from Homebrew Channel must be installed and configured.

 Note:
 The settings for Hyperion.NG users are similar to HyperHDR, with the difference that there is no “HDR to SDR tone mapping” in Hyperion.
 To achieve some functions in contrast to HyperHDR, the setting level in Hyperion must be set to Expert.